cwi-dis/cwipc/readme.md

 It will _also install all required third party packages_, unless a usable version is detected.

 Python requires a specific mention: if you have already installed a version of Python **and** that Python is on your **PATH** environment variable the cwipc Python interface modules will be installed into that Python installation.

+Sometimes you must manually re-run the _Install cwipc utilities_ from the Windows start menu after installing.
+We are unsure why...

 ## Linux